3LENDERMAN/Fireplace_thermometer/README.md

 This project is designed to measure temperature in fireplace, but can be used to measure anything in interval from -30°C (-22°F) to 120°C (248°F)

 **There are two parts**: transmitter (measures temperatures and sends signal directly to another ESP) and **reciever** (recieves signal and displays it on OLED + turns specific LED on)
-The distance between two ESPs in clear space can be up to 50 meters (tested) and about 15 meters inside house or with barriers.
+The distance between two ESPs in clear space can be up to 50 meters (tested) and about 15 meters inside house or with barriers (without additional antenna).

+The usage of power is approximately 0.9W per hour on reciever side and 0.35W per hour on transmitter side.

 ## Used libraries:
 **ESP8266WiFi**